0825eshaan/Reactify/README.md

 Reactify is a simple web-based application that tests how fast you can respond to visual changes.
 It measures your reaction time in milliseconds and helps you track your speed and improvement.

-## About

-- Modern UI: Allows users to measure their reflexes through a clean and interactive interface
-- Color Changes: Depending the current input/input request, the color of the circle changes
-- Basic Strucure: Easy to run locally as it only uses HTML, CSS, JS

 ## Features

 - The Function: Tests and displays your reaction time in milliseconds